stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 Note, I am talking about scale, not removing or replacing onshore talent.

 If your employees embrace #stratapp and remote working, you can grow your employee base anywhere.

+### fast track the development of your best talent

 In the past I have used this to bring forward the professional development of our best people.
 It is often not cost feasible to build up an onshore team of 5 employees under a 25 year old.
 However #stratapp, seamless remote working and offshoring changes the game and opens up new possibilities.